 - Have and keep a friend or friends their own age who also attend school;

-- Have a maturity level roughly the same as his or her peers;
+- Develop a maturity level roughly the same as his or her peers;

 - Exercise self-control when he or she wants to;

-- Have basic survival instincts and avoid doing serious harm to themselves, others, or property.
+- Demonstrate basic survival instincts and avoid doing serious harm to themselves, others, or property.

-It is normal for teens to be inconsistent, irrational, insensitive to others, self-centered, and childish.
+It is normal for many teens to be inconsistent, irrational, insensitive to others, self-centered, and childish.
 Screaming or swearing is normal–regard this the same as a toddler temper tantrum.
-It is a phase that crazy teens grow out of unless something else is holding them back.
+Outlandish imagination and ideas are normal in the adolescent phase too.
+These are behaviors that crazy teens grow out of unless something else is holding them back.

-This is your challenge: Troubled teens with mental disorders have the same challenging behaviors as ‘normal’ teens… which is to say, sometimes it’s just obnoxious, but not serious.
-How do you tell which is which so you can get help?
-Look for pervasive patterns of social and behavioral problems that stand out against their peers, which are persistent, and which occur in different settings.
-The patterns repeat themselves, and you fear they will become increasingly worse.
-You sense your troubled teen cannot control themselves if they tried.
+This is your challenge: How do you tell the difference?
+Troubled teens with mental disorders have the same challenging behaviors as ‘normal’ crazy teens… How do you know if they need serious mental health treatment?
+Look for pervasive patterns of social and behavioral problems that stand out against their peers, patterns which persist or occur in different settings.
+The patterns repeat themselves and are increasingly worse.
+You suspect your troubled teen is slipping behind and won’t grow out of it.

-*“Unsafe” means: there’s a danger of harm to themselves or others, property loss or damage, running away, seeking experiences with significant risk (or easily lured into them), abusing substances, and physical or emotional abuse of others.
+Unsafe behaviors (“Unsafe” means there’s a danger of harm to themselves or others, property loss or damage, running away, seeking experiences with significant risk (or easily lured into them), abusing substances, and physical or emotional abuse of others.)

-- If a troubled teenager does something unsafe to themselves or others, it is not an experiment, but is impulsive, intentional, and planned.
+- If a troubled teenager does something unsafe to themselves or others, it is not an accident, but something impulsive, intentional, and planned.